$136 Find Cheap Flights from Baltimore to Jamaica

 The average price of all round-trip flights from Baltimore to Jamaica clicked on KAYAK for each day over the last 12 months.

 When flying from Baltimore to Jamaica, you should consider leaving on a Friday and avoid Thursdays if you are looking for the best rates.
-For your return to Baltimore, you’ll find the best rates on Fridays and the most expensive ones on Mondays.
+For your return to Baltimore, you’ll find the best rates on Fridays and the most expensive ones on Thursdays.

 How far in advance should I book a flight from Baltimore to Jamaica?